 Now that the second wave of the Coronavirus is making its way around the globe, things are expected to look pretty grim.
 Economies are expected to do far worse than the global crisis of FY 2008-09.

 But every dark cloud has a silver lining.
 Economies have faced a global crisis before and have successfully managed to rectify the situation.
-There is a lot to learn from economic crises in the past.
+There is a lot to learn from the economic crises in the past.

 So, if you are looking to invest during such a time, there is no reason not to.
 Yes, the investment market is complicated, and the coronavirus pandemic is adding fuel to the fire.
 But that doesn’t mean that we should shy away from investments.
 Even though times are difficult, investment opportunities during such a time are available in plenty.